GoogleChromeLabs/tooling.report/README.md

 - `lib` - Various scripts and plugins for the build.
 - `static-build` - this script runs at the end of the build process and generates HTML.
 - `client` - All client-side JS goes here.
 It doesn't need to go here, but it keeps it separate from the static generation JS.
-- `tests` - Markdown for all the tests and results.
+- `tests` - Markdown for all the tests and results - see below.

-# Test structure
+## Test structure

-TODO - document 😀
+A test directory contains:

+- `index.md` - Describes the test or test category.
+Must include `title` in the front-matter.
+- Results (`rollup.md`, `webpack.md`, `parcel.md`, `gulp.md` - all optional) - Each describes how a particular build tool performs.
+If no results are present, this directory is considered to be a category only.
+Each result file requires `result` in the front-matter, which must be 'pass', 'fail' or 'partial'.
+- Any additional directories are considered sub-tests, which follow the same pattern as tests.

 # Special imports